Henri Palix

 Henri Palix (14 November 1864 - 24 May 1936) was a French politician.

 Palix was born in Saint-Julien-en-Saint-Alban.
 He belonged to the French Workers' Party (POF).
 He was a member of the Chamber of Deputies from 1898 to 1902.

+Biography

+A lawyer at the Lyon Court of Appeal, he was a member of the French Workers' Party.
+He was elected representative of the Rhône in 1898, in the second district of Villefranche-sur-Saône.
+Sitting with the parliamentary socialist group, he supported Alexandre Millerand's ministerial participation in 1899 and was expelled from the POF in February 1900.
+Defeated in the 1902 elections, he did not join the socialist unity movement in 1905.